-The Artisan Cheese making Academy Australia evolved during extensive consultation with Industry over the past 4 years and through the South Australian Cheese Maker in Residence Program (2010 – 2012).
-This has enabled us to identify skills gaps in our young industry, and tailor contemporary learning for Artisan style cheese making.
+The Artisan Cheese making Academy Australia evolved during extensive consultation with Industry and through the South Australian Cheese Maker in Residence Program (2010 – 2012).
+This enabled us to identify skills gaps in our young industry, and tailor contemporary learning for Artisan style cheese making.

-The courses have been carefully structured to collectively address all aspects of Artisan cheese making and will continue to be reviewed to ensure they remain relevant to industry needs.
+The courses have been carefully structured to collectively address all aspects of Artisan cheese making and are continually reviewed to ensure they remain relevant to industry needs.

 While South Australia has a long and successful history as a large scale producer of dairy products, the emergence of artisan cheese making from cow, goat and sheep’s milk has been a relatively recent development.